 6. See The Old Train Coach

-Visitors can have a look at one of these wooden carriages that were in operation for ~50 years!
+Visitors can still have a look at one of these wooden carriages that were in operation for ~50 years before the current train.

 7. Check Out The 32-Pounder Cannon

-It might seem out of place, but Penang Hill has a 32-pounder cannon.
-That’s almost 3 tons!
+It might seem out of place, but Penang Hill has a 32-pounder cannon that weighs almost 3 tons!

-With a striking range of 1,000 feet, the cannon most likely served as a warning for approaching pirates.
-But now it’s just a photo opportunity!
+With a striking range of 1,000 feet, the cannon most likely served as a warning for approaching pirates, although it’s currently used as a great photo opportunity.

 8. Visit Some Temples